Alex-Fischman/iz/README.md

 Namespaces:
 - `use` imports any scope
 - all structs have a scope that contains their fields and methods
-- can be used for faking inheritance with nice syntax for composition
+- can be used for faking inheritance with composition

+Colorability:
+- const, mut, async, comptime, etc. are all things that end up coloring functions
+- the only solution that I know of is to choose a default and auto-convert from it
+- for example, all pointers are const pointers, all async functions can be called synchronously (by blocking), all values can be used at compile time, etc.